Informfully/Documentation/docs/source/docker.rst

     ``Access is denied' error while building Docker image`` See entry above in the front end section.

     ``Node fibers issues`` Once the Docker container is running and you try to start the Phusion Passenger server, there may be an error message regarding node fibers.
-    This is most probably caused by the fact that the Node.js version of Meteor, with which the bundle folder was generated, is different from the one in the Docker image, which the Phusion Passenger server uses.
+    This is most likely caused by the fact that the Node.js version of Meteor, with which the bundle folder was generated, differs from the one used by the Phusion Passenger server in the Docker image.

     To solve this problem, you would have to upgrade the Meteor version of the project (by running ``meteor upgrade``) or use an older version of Phusion Passenger's base Docker image.
-    In our case, we used an older version of Phusion Passenger's base Docker image supporting Node v14.
+    In our case, we used an older version of Phusion Passenger's base Docker image, which supports Node v14.